 Each year accidents involving tractors and other farm machinery occur on public roads, causing death and injury to those involved, as well as substantial costs in damage to expensive farm equipment.
 It’s very important to be aware of basic safety procedures and precautions to follow when transporting farm equipment on rural roads.

 Driving Farm Vehicles on Rural Roads

 Navigating rural roads with a wide load of farm equipment can sometimes be dangerous.
-Roads are often very narrow; lanes aren’t always marked and are usually poorly lit.
+Roads are often very narrow, lanes aren’t always marked and are usually poorly lit.
 Farm equipment operators need to be sure that the SMV symbol is prominently displayed on slow moving vehicles and can be easily seen.
-It is also extremely important that your vehicle is equipped with proper rear view mirrors that can see behind and around your wide vehicle, or the machine in tow.
+It is also extremely important that your vehicle is equipped with proper rearview mirrors that can see behind and around your wide vehicle or the machine in tow.
 One of the most common road accidents that occur with farm vehicles is when the driver makes a left hand turn and cannot see a vehicle attempting to pass.

 Loading and Transporting Equipment

 Before loading or unloading a vehicle, be sure you’re on a flat surface.
 Never attempt to load a vehicle parked on a slope.
 Take the key out of the vehicle and set the parking brake.
 Before loading the trailer, make sure you have connected it properly to the truck by checking the fifth wheel latch, or goose neck latch, and seeing that the safety chains are connected safely to the truck.
-Be sure that the breakaway cable is connected directly to the truck and directly to the trailer so that it will disconnect and lock the brakes in case of a separation.
-Make sure that the vehicle is level and that the last axle is chocked, on the front and back, to prevent a roll away.
+Be sure the breakaway cable is connected directly to the truck and directly to the trailer so it will disconnect and lock the brakes in case of a separation.
+Make sure the vehicle is level and the last axle is chocked, on the front and back, to prevent a roll away.

 transporting equipment on your farm.